-• All email on the Crediton Town Council information systems, including personal email, is the property of Crediton Town Council.
-As such, all email can and will be periodically monitored for compliance with this policy.
+- All email on the Crediton Town Council information systems, including personal email, is the property of Crediton Town Council.
+As such, all email can and will be periodically monitored for compliance with this policy. - Email is provided to the users of Crediton Town Council primarily to enhance their ability to conduct business.